 - Be sure to check in with your kids and find ways to explain to them what is going on right now, you can have them write or draw their feelings about the situation.

 - Try to limit social media and tv use during this time, or stick to educational movies/shows.

 If you are going to recreate outside, please, follow the CDC guidelines and social distancing practices.
 Stay 6 feet away from others and do not congregate in groups.
 We encourage you to help others in the community by gently reminding them of this protocol.

 - Hike, walk, jog, or run.
-Start training for that marathon you’ve always wanted to run.
+Start training for that marathon you’ve always wanted to do!

 - Rollerblading, skateboarding and anything else that can get you outside and enjoying the fresh air.

 If you would like more information regarding proper outdoor etiquette, please reference this article by 9News.

 - Learn a new language!
 Try out the app Duolingo, an easy way to learn right from your phone

 - Try brushing teeth with your weaker hand while standing on the opposite foot